Note: listening on port 80 requires CAP_NET_BIND_SERVICE.

 high_pass_cutoff

-Apply a high-pass filter to the output, with the given cutoff frequency.
+Initial filter cutoff frequency for the high-pass filter.
 The value must be an integer and include the Hz unit as suffix.
 This setting is optional and defaults to 0 Hz (so no frequencies are filtered).
+The filter cutoff can be changed at runtime in the webinterface.

 exec_pre_playback_path